telerik/maui-docs/controls/chat/pickers/timepicker.md

 `TimePickerContext` exposes the following properties you could use to adjust the clock items:

-* `SelectedValue`&mdash;defines the currently selected time
+* `SelectedValue`&mdash;Defines the currently selected time
-* `StartTime`&mdash;it is of type TimeSpan and represents the starting time of the clock's items
+* `StartTime`&mdash;It is of type TimeSpan and represents the starting time of the clock's items
-* `EndTime`&mdash;it is of type TimeSpan and corresponds to the time of the last clock item
+* `EndTime`&mdash;It is of type TimeSpan and corresponds to the time of the last clock item
-* `TimeInterval`&mdash;it is also of type TimeSpan and defines the step between the clock's items.
+* `TimeInterval`&mdash;It is also of type TimeSpan and defines the step between the clock's items.
 Default value is 1 hour

 Here is a quick example on how to user TimePicker in RadChat: